ojanu/my-first-repo/README.md

 # my-first-repo

-My first repo to test Git
+1. My first repo to test Git
-I have added new text into this file
+2. I have added new text into this file
-This is a staged line
+3. This is a staged line
-This is an unstaged line
+4. This is an unstaged line
-test
+5. test

+Normal text
+Next line